 One big advantage of outsourcing your sales is that these firms often have a proven process already established, which makes sales more efficient and can be a reference for you as you begin to build your own internal sales process.

 If you choose to go the outsourcing route, we advise choosing a firm that has a management structure built in, so you don’t have to focus on micromanaging an outside team.
-For instance, EBQ’s outsourced sales service includes a success manager and project manager to provide a full department experience at a fraction of the cost of building it internally.
+For instance, EBQ’s outsourced sales service includes a Consultant and project manager to provide a full department experience at a fraction of the cost of building it internally.

 We’ve worked with thousands of startups, so we understand that every little thing—even hiring a single sales rep—can have a big impact on the success and longevity of your company.